 One of life’s great pleasures is the experience of friendship.
 Friendship is built from components that are critical to living in the world — listening, trusting, finding similarities, accepting differences, sharing joy and frustration, learning how to resolve conflict and creating memories.

-By Chris Raschka
+“Yo!
+Yes?” by Chris Raschka

 The book shows how easily responsive other children are to an initial greeting, and also demonstrates to a more reticent child how he might respond.

-By Jane O’Connor, illustrated by Robin Preiss Glasser
+“Fancy Nancy and the Boy from Paris” by Jane O’Connor, illustrated by Robin Preiss Glasser

-Fancy Nancy is a series of early-reader books that feature different adventures of the whimsical and artsy namesake character Nancy.
-In this title, Nancy befriends the new boy in class who is reputed to be from Paris.
-Nancy projects her imagination of his French heritage onto the new boy and he patiently humors her as she invites him to play, images of the Eiffel Tower dancing before her eyes.
+“Fancy Nancy” is a series of early-reader books that feature different adventures of the whimsical and artsy title character Nancy.
+In this story, Nancy befriends the new boy in class who is reputed to be from Paris.
+Nancy projects her imagination of his French heritage onto the new boy, and he patiently humors her as she invites him to play, with images of the Eiffel Tower dancing before her eyes.

-Zelda and Ivy is another early-reader series, by local author-illustrator Kvasnosky, about two sisters and their neighbor friend Eugene.
+“Zelda and Ivy” is another early-reader series about two sisters and their neighbor friend Eugene.
 In the title story, elder sister Zelda tells both Ivy and Eugene separately the same innocuous “secret,” swearing each to keep it to themselves.
-When later Ivy and Eugene reveal to each other the same secret from Zelda, some challenges and learnings ensue.
+When later Ivy and Eugene reveal the same secret to each other, some challenges and learning ensue.

 The story ends happily with transparency among the three characters, but it introduces the complexity that can arise from multiple loyalties.
 It is both a gift and a burden to carry a secret, and this story introduces this concept without imposing judgment either way.

-By Rachel Vail, Illustrated by Yumi Heo
+“Flabbersmashed About You” by Rachel Vail, illustrated by Yumi Heo

 A special thank you to Mary Lynn Potter, retired Shoreline Public Schools librarian, and Mary Elliott, staff bookseller at Secret Garden Books in Ballard, for their book suggestions for this article.